El Yunque National Forest: Naming and etymology

 El Yunque is the name of the mountain peak, Pico El Yunque, the name of the forest, and, colloquially on some occasions, the name for the entire Sierra de Luquillo range.
 El Yunque most likely comes from or relates to the Spanish word yunque, meaning anvil.
 This name references the relatively high and flat shape of the Sierra de Luquillo range when observed from the north (El Yunque Peak) or the south (El Toro).
 It is also said that the Spanish name might have been influenced by the native names for the mountain: Yukén or Yuke possibly meaning "white land", and Luquillo or Yukiyu, another name for the spirit or deity Yokahu and also the name of a legendary cacique, Loquillo.
 It is not known whether the mountain gives its name to the range or vice versa.

+In Puerto Rico, the name of El Yunque is often used in an exchangeable manner between the mountain, the mountain range, and the federally protected forest.
+While the massif is located within the municipality of Río Grande, El Yunque National Forest today extends over 11,000 hectares (28,000 acres) through the municipalities of Río Grande, Luquillo, Naguabo, Ceiba, Fajardo, Canóvanas, Las Piedras and Juncos, in order of total cover.